Wairarapa

 LIGHT GLOW

-Third annual festival of light to celebrate Matariki in Wairarapa.
+The seventh annual festival of light to celebrate Matariki in Wairarapa.

 Dress warm in layered clothing with comfortable runners.